Mansfield 103.2 FM

 It was launched in 1999 after winning a licence to broadcast from the Radio Authority in 1998.
 Based at the Brunts Business Centre, near the centre of Mansfield, it uses a shared transmitter mast sited at Fishpond Hill, on the outskirts of Mansfield near to Skegby.

-Mansfield 103.2's Managing Director is Tony Delahunty and the Managing Editor is Ian Watkins.
+Mansfield 103.2's Managing Director is Paul Chadbourne, and the Managing Editor is Ian Watkins.

-The station is Mansfield's only local radio station.
+The station, one of only a few independent local commercial broadcasters, celebrated its 25-year anniversary as Mansfield's only local radio station in 2024.

-As of December 2023, the station broadcasts to a weekly audience of 25,000, according to RAJAR.
+As of December 2023, the station broadcast to a weekly audience of 25,000, according to RAJAR.